tradingeconomics/notebooks/README.md

 ## Credentials

 While many examples can be run with an anonymous guest:guest key, the best path is for you to sign up for a free developer account at https://developer.tradingeconomics.com/ to get your own API key.
+With a developer account one gets free access to datasets from the Worldbank, the United Nations, the Federal Reserve, the EUROSTAT, and much more.
 Dont' worry!
 We will never share your email information with anyone.
 If you do not want to register, consider, the API key guest:guest is very limited and the jupyter:jupyter key used in our examples is set to only work in some authorized workstations and IP's.